✅ [UK] Signup+ integration checklist

 The first option is whether provider selection is preselected or user_selected.
 This determines whether you let the user select a provider from a list, or preselect one in your payment creation request.
 If you choose to let the user select one, the providers are determined by the payment currency and any filters that you apply.

 In the example payment creation request, both provider and scheme selection are user_selected, and payment schemes that require a fee are disabled.
-Note that Signup+ payments with a preselected provider are very rare.
+We recommend only using preselected provider selection for returning users where you know their preferred provider.

 If applicable, during the authorisation flow your user sees one page where they can select a banking provider and another where they can select the payment scheme.